-Thus there are really two strands in the contemporary executive compensation debate.
-One is the "pay for performance" strand, which accepts that managers should be paid commensurate with performance, but which focuses on management's purported ability to extract compensation beyond an arm's-length bargaining outcome.
+The contemporary executive compensation debate has two strands.
+One is the "pay for performance" strand, which accepts high executive pay if commensurate with performance, but which debates whether management has in fact extracted compensation far beyond a performance-based measure.
 The other is the "social responsibility" strand, which focuses on the social demoralization and economic justice concerns that high levels of CEO compensation may raise.
 "Pay without performance" may be especially demoralizing on this view, but "performance" would be an insufficient basis for current levels of executive compensation, in part because the firm's performance is the result of a team's effort in an environment created by stakeholders.
 A major reform focus in both debates, however, has been corporate governance, namely the role of the board and possibly the shareholders in evaluating and constraining executive compensation.
+Because the two strands are fundamentally inconsistent, a "corporate governance" solution cannot satisfy both.
+"Pay for performance" proponents look to independent directors and empowered shareholders to enforce arms-length bargaining with managers over performance terms.
+"Social justice" proponents look to the same directors and shareholders to restore a sense of balance and fairness in compensation levels.

-The fundamental inconsistency in the two strands is reminiscent of the tensions behind the initial burst of corporate governance reform energy in the 1970s, which focused on the composition of the board, specifically the case for independent directors.
+The inconsistency in the two strands is reminiscent of the tensions behind the initial burst of corporate governance reform energy in the 1970s, which focused on the composition of the board, specifically the case for independent directors.
 The analogous strands were reflected by advocacy for a "monitoring board," principally in service of shareholder interests, versus a "stakeholder board," which would balance the interests of shareholders against other important stakeholders.
 The "shareholder value" position triumphed because of critical changes in the 1980s: the rise of hostile takeover bids which were necessarily geared to the shareholders, and the increasing equity ownership positions of institutional investors, who were, as a matter of fiduciary law, concerned to maximize the value of their investments.
 Thus independent directors -- the major corporate governance innovation of the period - came to see their principal role as serving shareholders, not other constituencies.